cairo-book/cairo-book/src/ch201-architecture.md

 The deterministic machine takes a trace (a sequence of states) and the whole memory (a memory function), and verifies that the transition between two consecutive states is valid.
-It returns 'accept' if all state transitions are valid and 'reject' otherwise.
+It returns `accept` if all state transitions are valid and `reject` otherwise.
 This machine does not perform any computation, it only asserts the validity of a trace and its memory.

-The non-deterministic machine relies on the deterministic one: it only takes the initial state, the final state, and a partial memory function (i.e. the public memory) and returns 'accept' if there exists a sequence of states (a trace) with the same initial and final states and a memory function that extends the partial memory (a whole memory that includes the public-memory) which is accepted by the deterministic machine.
+The non-deterministic machine relies on the deterministic one: it only takes the initial state, the final state, and a partial memory function (i.e. the public memory) and returns `accept` if there exists a sequence of states (a trace) with the same initial and final states and a memory function that extends the partial memory (a whole memory that includes the public-memory) which is accepted by the deterministic machine.